 - emergency management

 CU Denver’s program entails 48 credits of coursework, not counting general education requirements.
 Expect to take courses such as:

 - Leading for the Public Good

 Students without professional field experience will complete a minimum three-credit-hour internship.
 CU Denver’s public administration BA leads graduates to rewarding leadership careers in government agencies, nonprofits, and nongovernmental organizations.
-Check out the admissions page, along with FAQs here, to decide if CU Denver is the right fit for you.

 Old Dominion University

 Founded in 1930, Old Dominion University is a vibrant research institution with more nearly 25,000 students.
 Twenty-five percent of ODU students are in the military or veterans, earning the school the “Best for Vets” title in Virginia (Military Times).
 If you plan to attend graduate school, then check out ODU’s linked bachelor’s and master’s degree in public administration.